 Protecting the Eye in Facial Nerve Disorders

 When the facial nerve is paralyzed, considerable attention must be given to maintaining a healthy eye, which requires a constant flow of tears.
 These tears are spread out over the eye by blinking, but blinking is diminished or eliminated in facial nerve paralysis.
-Diminished blinking and the absence of tearing together can reduce or eliminate the flow of tears across the eyeball, resulting in drying, erosion, and ulcer formation on the cornea and possible loss of the eye.
+Diminished blinking and the absence of tearing together can reduce or eliminate the flow of tears across the eyeball, resulting in drying, erosion, and ulcer formation on the cornea, and possible loss of the eye.

 Alternatively, Dr. Tadros has pioneered a technique of using injectable hyaluronic acid filler to simulate a gold weight for patients where recovery is still uncertain.
-This non-surgical option is rapidly reversible in the office upon return of eylid function.
+This non-surgical option is rapidly reversible in the office upon return of eyelid function.

-Complex eye disorders may result from prolonged paralysis, including chronic tearing, lower lid laxity and ectropion.
+Complex eye disorders may result from prolonged paralysis, including chronic tearing, lower lid laxity, and ectropion.
 A number of corrective procedures are available to treat these conditions and protect the delicate eye area.

 Rehabilitation from Facial Nerve Disorders

-Dr. Tadros offers the most advanced medical therapies in NYC & NJ to treat the individual etiologies of early facial paralysis to swiftly optimize potential recovery.
-In circumstances of permanent paralysis, alternative treatments must be tailored to the individual on the basis of etiology, duration/ location of paralysis and degree of weakness.
+Best face surgeon offers the most advanced medical therapies to treat the individual etiologies of early facial paralysis to swiftly optimize potential recovery.
+In circumstances of permanent paralysis, alternative treatments must be tailored to the individual on the basis of etiology, duration/ location of paralysis, and degree of weakness.

-The significant emotional and psychological issues that often accompany disorders of the face, are especially significant in cases of paralysis where patients cannot smile or adequately convey their emotions.
+The significant emotional and psychological issues that often accompany disorders of the face are especially significant in cases of paralysis where patients cannot smile or adequately convey their emotions.
 The impact of this for both the patient and family is devastating and should not be underestimated.
-Behavioral changes limiting public exposure or display of emotion, should be discussed openly and highlight the importance of rehabilitation.
+Behavioral changes limiting public exposure or display of emotion should be discussed openly and highlight the importance of rehabilitation.

 Check out Theresa's Story:

-Dr. Tadros is a distinguished Facial Plastic Surgeon & Reconstructive Surgeon and Educator.
+Dr. Tadros is a distinguished Facial Plastic Surgeon & Reconstructive Surgeon, and Educator.

 She is one of a small number of surgeons to attain dual board certification in Otolaryngology-Head & Neck Surgery and Facial Plastic & Reconstructive Surgery and has combined the two specialties in her unique practice of aesthetic medicine.